maheshn22/india-covid-statewise-tracker/README.md

 Click on the colored Headers to sort the data according to that parameter.

-Feel free to contribute to it by improving design.
+Feel free to contribute to it by improving the design.